png270/png270.github.io/about.md

 ---
 layout: page
-title: About
+title: About /
 permalink: /about/
 ---

 # About Me
 Hi, I'm Siddhi.
-This blog is my space where I document my random cybersecurity related projects.
+This blog is my space where I document random cybersecurity related projects.

 ## Connect with me -
 - [LinkedIn](https://www.linkedin.com/in/siddhi-lad/)